Karnataka Elections 2018: What BSP is doing at booth level committees?

 During his address to cadres, Srinivas focuses on the contribution of Dr BR Ambedkar to Indian democracy, his fight for the right to votes.
 He targets the Congress and the BJP governments for failing to implement constitution in letter and spirit.
 After brief historical background, he touched upon recent political and economic developments in the country.
 Mainly, effects of demonetization and GST on the common man figured in his speech.

-In the final segment, the speaker will touch upon local issues social and educational issues.
+In the final segment, the speaker will touch upon local social and educational issues.
 Local leaders further discuss local development issue and incomplete promises by the incumbent leader.

 After the announcement of an alliance with the JD (S), now BSP has put its might into 20 constituencies.
 According to BSP leadership, 10 constituencies are very strong among 20.
 The party has e established committees in three tiers: 1.
 Assembly 2.
 Village Panchayat and 3.
 Booth level.